Noctambulist-007/Foody/README.md

 # Foody - Fast Food Delivery App

-Foody is a fast food delivery app designed to provide users with a convenient way to order delicious meals from various restaurants.
+Foody is a fast food delivery app designed to provide users with a convenient way to order delicious meals.
 The app aims to enhance the fast food delivery experience and allow merchants to showcase their menu items effectively.

 ## Download